ProfessorKazarinoff/MATLAB-pH-sensor/README.md

 (Steps listed above appear a lot easier than they actually are.)

 ## Hardware Setup
 The pH sensor (Vernier part# PH-BTA) was connected to the Vernier Interface Shield (Sparkfun part# DEV-12858) using the white British Telecom Analog (BTA) connector at the end of the pH sensor.
 The Vernier Interface Shield was placed on top of the Arduino (Sparkfun part# DEV-13975) and carefully seated so that all the pins connected.
-The Arduino was powered and connected to a laptop computer equipted with MATLAB software using a red Mini-B USB cable (Sparkfun part# CAB-11301).
+The Arduino was powered and connected to a laptop computer running MATLAB using a red Mini-B USB cable (Sparkfun part# CAB-11301).
 ![Alt Title](/doc/pH_sensor1.JPG "Alt Text")
 ![Alt Title](/doc/pH_setup.png "Alt Text")